scikit-learn/enhancement_proposals/slep023/proposal.rst

   - `_init_callback_context`, to create the root callback context for the estimator and setup the callbacks for the estimator.

-- a `with_fit_callbacks` decorator that the estimator should use to decorate the `fit` method.
+- a `with_callbacks` decorator that the estimator should use to decorate the `fit` method.
 It runs `fit` in a try-finally block to ensure that callbacks are properly torn down no matter what happens during `fit`.

 A typical implementation of callback support in an estimator would look like this:

 .. code-block:: python

     from sklearn.base import BaseEstimator
-    from sklearn.callback import CallbackSupportMixin, with_fit_callbacks
+    from sklearn.callback import CallbackSupportMixin, with_callbacks

     class MyEstimator(CallbackSupportMixin, BaseEstimator):

-        @with_fit_callbacks
+        @with_callbacks
         def fit(self, X, y):
             callback_ctx = self._init_callback_context(
                 task_name="fit", max_subtasks=self.n_iter